pranay1990/pranay1990/README.md

 As part of the Nanodegree programs, I have completed 4 projects in Data Science and 2 projects in SQL, which received good grades and were praised by reviewers.

-Currently, in collaboration with my Ph.D. guide, we have written a book on ***Numerical Recipes in Quantum Information and Computation***.
+I have recently published a book in collaboration with my Ph.D. guide, and the title of the book is ***Numerical Recipes in Quantum Information and Computation***.
 In this book, we developed a downloadable Python package for all quantum information and computation tasks.
 This book is currently under communication with the CRC Press.

 **Hobbies**: I love to read books, play table tennis and cricket.